 Even if you do not need a mortgage for any of the above reasons, a loan nonetheless may be beneficial to boost your annual cash flow.
 Leverage can improve cash flow if the net operating income (“NOI”) from the property exceeds the cost of the loan.
 The loan essentially enables you to make profits from borrowed funds.

 At the outset, ensure your anticipated net operating income exceeds the cost of borrowing.
 Negative leverage, where the interest payments exceed operational revenue, don’t increase cash flow.

 Consider the following example: the acquisition of a $1 million property with existing tenants, NOI of $52,000 in the first year, and annual NOI increases of 2.0%.
 You receive debt quotes for loans with a 30-year amortization at interest rates of 4.25% and 7.00%:

 Annual Net Income

-In this example, you will have positive cash flow from the outset if you do not take a loan or if your loan has a low-interest rate (4.25% in this case).
-However, if you can only get a loan at 7.0%, it will take you five years before you start generating NOI after making your loan payments.
-This may be okay in the long run if there is enough anticipated growth in income or appreciation, such as in the case of development or “value-add” project, but such a loan will not be helpful if you want to generate current cash flow.
+You will have positive cash flow from the outset if you do not take a loan.
+The same is true if your loan has a low-interest rate (4.25% in this case).
+However, if you can only get a loan at 7.0%, it will take you five years before you start generating NOI.
+This may be okay in the long run, though.
+(For example, if there is enough anticipated growth in income or appreciation.
+You often see this in the case of development or “value-add” project.)
+Be warned: such a loan will not help if you want to generate current cash flow.